 Waste Vegetable Oil (WVO) is the grandfather of alternative, natural fuels in the eyes of many.
 Before biofuels were seriously coming under public scrutiny, thousands of individuals were converting their VW bugs and vans to run off this excess cooking material.
 Enthusiastic and environmentally conscientious motorists were making their way across the country, stopping to fuel up at whatever diner there was off the edge of the highway.
 Vegetable oil works well in diesel engines when the viscosity is correct, but it can serve as an alternative fuel for heaters and other machinery as well.

 WVOs are extremely friendly to the environment because, unlike fossil fuels, they do not release hydrocarbons and carbon dioxide into the atmosphere as the substance is burned.
-This method of powering engines is also green in nature because it (Read More....)
+This method of powering engines is also green in nature because it eliminates waste.
+The (Read More....)

 As the fastest growing fossil fuel, coal has added almost as much to the world's absolute energy supply in the last ten years as all other sources combined.
 Burned gratuitously by the gigaton, coal power plays a dominant and still-growing role in generating the world's electricity.